BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Some bits of code tidied up

+* SpecifiedTokenSniper is not updated and still in v1.1 folder, will be integrated in main program and in GUI in future *

 Also massive thanks to Christiaan Van AS, Muhammed Nurhaqqin and everyone else on Telegram for development and support with this project.

 # BSCTokenSniper v1.1